 Most patients present with lumps adjacent to joints.
 They are usually painless, but some patients describe pain and tenderness.
 Involvement of large joints is typical, although the knee is rarely involved.
 The underlying bone is normal.

-Tumoral calcinosis has a typical appearance on plain radiographs with amorphous, cystic, and multilobulated calcification located in a periarticular distribution.
+Tumoral calcinosis has a typical appearance on plain radiographs with amorphous and multilobulated ("cloud-like") calcification located in a periarticular distribution.

 MR imaging with T2-weighted sequences generally shows inhomogeneous high-signal intensity even though there is a large amount of calcification.
 T1-weighted sequences usually show inhomogeneous lesions with low signal intensity.

 General imaging differential considerations include: